Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Diffusion velocity modulus

 \section{Diffusion velocity modulus}

-The velocity of a passive Brownian particle (PBP) diffusing in a thermal bath of harmonic oscillators and under the effect of an external field was derived by Zwanzig \cite{Zwanzig2} and mathematically justified to be exact for parabolic potentials by Glatzel and Schilling \cite{Glatzel} and also by Makri \cite{Makri}.
+The velocity of a passive Brownian particle (PBP) diffusing in a thermal bath of harmonic oscillators under the influence of an external field was derived by Zwanzig \cite{Zwanzig2}.
+This result was subsequently shown to be exact for parabolic potentials by Glatzel and Schilling \cite{Glatzel}, as well as by Makri \cite{Makri}.